Doesn't Man's Best Friend Deserve More than Life on a Chain?

 A Typical Day of Crate Training

-Here is how a typical day of Crate Training went when I trained my puppy, Jack.
+Here's how a typical day of crate training was with my puppy, Jack.
 Jack was only three months old, and following this method I had him housetrained in one week!
 We also have a dog door, which makes housetraining easier.
-With a dog door, the dog can learn to go outside on his own.
+With a dog door, your dog can learn to go outside on his own.

-• Then I took Jack into the kitchen, played with him a bit, and fed him.
+• Then I took Jack in the kitchen, played with him, and fed him.
 I put him outside or in his crate while I got ready for work.

-• I took Jack outside to use the bathroom just before I left to work.
-I praised him when he went, then put him in crate.
+• I took Jack out before I went to work.
+I praised him when he went, then put him in his crate.

-• I came home at lunch and took Jack straight outside.
+• I came home at lunch and took Jack out.
 Praised him when he went.
-I let him play outside, then put him back in crate for the afternoon.
+I let him play outside, then put him in crate for the afternoon.

-• As soon as I got home from work, I took Jack straight outside and praised him when he went.
-Then I fed him, let him play outside, took him on a walk.
+• As soon as I got home from work, I took Jack out and praised him when he went.
+Then I fed him, let him play outside, and took him on a walk.

-• I took up Jack’s food and water at 7pm.
-I took him outside just before I went to bed, them put him in his crate for the night.
+• I took up Jack’s food and water at 7 p.m.
+I took him out before I went to bed, them put him in his crate for the night.

-• At first, I set my alarm for the middle of the night to take Jack outside.
+• At first, I set my alarm for the middle of the night to take Jack out.
 Very young puppies often don’t have the bladder control to make it through the night.

-• I immediately started showing Jack how to go in and out of the dog door by holding the flap up and holding a treat on the other side of the door.
+• I showed Jack how to go in and out of the dog door by holding the flap up and holding a treat on the other side of the door.

 Some people think crate training is cruel, but it’s just like keeping a baby in a playpen.

-If you can’t come home for lunch while crate-training, you could try leaving the dog in the crate for up to 8 hours.
-Just be sure he goes to the bathroom before you put him in the crate.
-If you are gone longer than 8 hours, you could leave him outside while you are gone.
+If you can’t come home for lunch, you can leave your dog in the crate up to 8 hours.
+Be sure he goes to the bathroom before you put him in the crate.
+If you are gone longer than 8 hours, you can leave him outside while you are gone.
 Older dogs can go all day without using the bathroom, but younger dogs have to go more often.

-It does take time and effort to crate train a puppy.
-But consider this: it's easier to spend 1-2 weeks of solid effort to have a housetrained dog than to live for the next 10 years with a dog whose not quite trained and is constantly having accidents in the house.
-Spend the time on the front end--it will be so worth it.
+It takes time and effort to crate train a puppy.
+It's easier to spend 1-2 weeks of consistent housetraining than to live the next 10 years with a dog who isn't quite trained and always has accidents in the house.
+Spend the time on the front end--it will be so worth it!

 Return to House-Training Tips.